adeptex/whispers/README.md

 ## Custom Rules
 Rules specify the actual things that should be pulled out from key-value pairs.
 There are several common ones that come built-in, such as AWS keys and passwords, but the tool is made to be easily expandable with new rules.

-- Custom rules can be defined in the main config file under `rules:`
+- Custom rules can be defined in the main config file under `rules:` key
-- Custom rules can be added to [whispers/rules](whispers/rules/)
+- Custom rules can be added to [whispers/rules](whispers/rules/) directory

 ```yaml
 - id: rule-id                 # unique rule name